The Maiden Heist: Production

 It was produced under the working title The Lonely Maiden.
 It was shot primarily in Boston, Massachusetts, and several scenes were filmed at the Worcester Art Museum, in Worcester, Massachusetts.
 The painting The Lonely Maiden was created specifically for the film by artist Jeremy Lipking.
+The cat painting and the Greek sculpture were also created specifically.

 Release

 The film had a tentative release date of May 29, 2009 before being shelved following the bankruptcy of its distributor, Yari Film Group.
-It debuted at the Edinburgh International Film Festival June 25, 2009 and was released to DVD on November 24, 2009.
+It debuted at the Edinburgh International Film Festival June 25, 2009 and was released to DVD on October 27, 2009.